je-suis-tm/quant-trading/Oil Money project/README.md

 ### Further Reading

+1. Beckmann, J., R. Czudaj and V. Arora (2017), <a href=https://www.eia.gov/workingpapers/pdf/oil_exchangerates_61317.pdf>"The Relationship between Oil Prices and Exchange Rates: Theory and Evidence"</a>

+2. Bernhardsen, T. and Ø. Røisland (2000), <a href=https://www.norges-bank.no/globalassets/upload/publikasjoner/economic_bulletin/2000-04/factorsthat.pdf>"Factors that influence the krone exchange rate"</a>

+*This paper is published by two senior economists of Norges Bank.
+Who knows Norwegian Krone more than insiders?*

-1. Ferraro, D., K. Rogoff and B. Rossi (2011), <a href="https://www.barcelonagse.eu/research/working-papers/can-oil-prices-forecast-exchange-rates">"Can Oil Prices Forecast Exchange Rates?"</a>
+3. Ferraro, D., K. Rogoff and B. Rossi (2011), <a href="https://www.barcelonagse.eu/research/working-papers/can-oil-prices-forecast-exchange-rates">"Can Oil Prices Forecast Exchange Rates?"</a>

 *This paper is featured by Bank of Canada.
 Click <a href=https://www.bankofcanada.ca/wp-content/uploads/2012/02/workshop-exchange-rates-june2011-Ferraro-Rogoff-Rossi-presentation.pdf>here</a> for its workshop presentation.
 Oil Money project used a similar approach from the paper, yet the results are completely the opposite.*

-2. Bernhardsen, T. and Ø. Røisland (2000), <a href=https://www.norges-bank.no/globalassets/upload/publikasjoner/economic_bulletin/2000-04/factorsthat.pdf>"Factors that influence the krone exchange rate"</a>

-*This paper is published by two senior economists of Norges Bank.
-Who knows Norwegian Krone more than insiders?*

-3. Ghalayini, L. (2011), <a href=https://www.researchgate.net/publication/235939209_The_Interaction_between_Oil_Price_and_Economic_Growth>"The Interaction between Oil Price and Economic Growth"</a>
+4. Ghalayini, L. (2011), <a href=https://www.researchgate.net/publication/235939209_The_Interaction_between_Oil_Price_and_Economic_Growth>"The Interaction between Oil Price and Economic Growth"</a>

-4. Karlsen, J.L.S. and M.B.
-Mjøen(2015), <a href=https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2382625>"Forecasting the Norwegian Krone Exchange Rate using the Oil Price"</a>
+5. Karlsen, J.L.S. and M.B.
+Mjøen (2015), <a href=https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2382625>"Forecasting the Norwegian Krone Exchange Rate using the Oil Price"</a>